Essays after the Collapse of Communism

-* When the Left, in Europe and America, can conceive of no solution to the crisis other than state-managed capitalism, and still looks to Keynes for remedies which, already ineﬀective under Roosevelt, have become inapplicable, then it is clearly about to die from lack of imagination.
+11. The welfare state: what is left?* When the Left, in Europe and America, can conceive of no solution to the crisis other than state-managed capitalism, and still looks to Keynes for remedies which, already ineﬀective under Roosevelt, have become inapplicable, then it is clearly about to die from lack of imagination.
 Andre Gorz (1985, vii) The autumn of 1989 ushered in the collapse of ‘really existing’ socialism.
 Previously, one would never have known from most leftist theoretical work that socialism was in such dire straits as to call its basic presuppositions into question.
 Now, with the massive shift of Western intellectual opinion away from socialism and toward the market-based welfare state, we seem poised to forget that it, too, is in serious trouble.
 Welfare programs, that, little more than a year ago, were widely considered to be deeply, if not intractably ﬂawed, are now held up as models that Eastern Europe should emulate.
 On the Left, the formerly excoriated welfare state, once assumed to be an instrument of class hegemony, has suddenly found legions of new supporters.1 Jürgen Habermas and especially Claus Oﬀe are among the few leftist writers who have attempted to oﬀer a critical, systematic analysis of the welfare state.
 Oﬀe, who upholds a sophisticated, post-Marxist methodological holism, has exposed the contradictory nature of welfare-state intervention in the market.
 His conclusions weaken the assumption that the welfare state is a viable corrective to the economic problems of capitalism.
-Yet Oﬀe does not realize that implication of his work:...
+Yet Oﬀe does...

 You are not authenticated to view the full text of this chapter or article.